elton-oliveira/ejb-example/README.txt

-To generate the jar project, in terminal, run:
+To generate the jar project and deploy in server, in terminal, run:

 ant package

+Perhaps the only thing that is necessary to change is the value of jboss.home in build.properties file.